 iThrive Sim Programming

-* Duration: 1.5 hours which includes an introductory session led by Council staff, 47-minutes of gameplay, and a short debrief facilitated by Council staff;
+* Duration: 1.5 hours which includes an introductory session led by Council Education staff, ~45 minutes of gameplay, and a short debrief facilitated by Council staff;

-* Program Offering: Scheduled directly with WAC Education Staff, with multiple simulation offerings available; Lives in Balance is limited to 6 students per game-play session, but can be facilitated with small groups;
+* Program Offering: Scheduled directly with Council Education Staff, with multiple simulation offerings available; Each simulation is limited to 6 students per game-play session (observer roles available for other students and faculty), but multiple games can be run at the same time;

 MISSION: iThrive Games prepares teens to thrive by meeting them where they are, and by working in partnership towards a world where all have the voice, choice, and agency to reach their full potential.
 We use games and game design to equip teens with the social and emotional skills they need to be healthy and resilient, the tools that support and protect their mental health and well-being, and the systems thinking they need to recognize inequity along with meaningful opportunities to imagine and design a better world.